theforeman/theforeman.org/_posts/2017-09-19-linux-image-installs-for-bare-metal.md

 But then I had find a way to have a lightweight image (that has support for different types of hardware and RAID controllers) to boot and download a image and write it to disk.
 Really I wanted a Linux image or ISO that can PXE boot and directly after execute a script, so I Googled a bit and didn't find anything suiting.
 And I really didn't want to build and maintain my own image.

-So I asked in #theforeman IRC channel on Freenode.
+So I asked in #theforeman IRC channel on libera.chat.
 And then I was told that [Foreman Discovery Image](https://github.com/theforeman/foreman-discovery-image) was designed to be able to be extended.
 Foreman Discovery Image is the image that boots via PXE and does a inventory of the machine and then waits for a reboot order from Foreman, in order to run a regular(preseed/kickstart) netboot install after discovery.

 I then took the discovery image and used it for something that it wasn't intended originally.
 The extension part was mostly designed to add discovery facts or drivers.
 I used that function to shut down the discovery function and execute a set of scripts that would partition up a disk and write a Linux image to it and then setup grub plus some other stuff and reboot after.